mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 We are going to utilize the micro:bit Python V2 web editor to design our project with detailed steps to help any educator regardless of their background or comfort level to implement this feature.

+We will begin with a Study Buddy template example to experiment with so that we can get familiar with the framework.

+We will then create a fully-featured Study Buddy application which encompasses both the state capital curriculum and the parts of a cell curriculum demonstrating the multi-curriculum architecture of the micro:bit V2!

 ## Schematic
 ![image](https://github.com/mytechnotalent/MicroPython-micro-bit_Study_Buddy/blob/main/schematic.png?raw=true)